 I looked at a few paintings from period (such as https://denverartmuseum.org/object/TL-18918 ) as my inspiration and made a simple circular brim which I stiffened with glue and canvas.
 I pleated the top of the cap into the band, stitched it down with back-stitch, then tacked in a satin lining.
 Finally I rolled the velvet over and stitched it down to cover the raw edges of the canvas and lining.
 Overall I am very happy with it, though for my next try I would like to try to learn more about period hat construction.

 We hope this example helps!
 If you have any questions about what to include please reach out to firstname.lastname@example.org and I would love to talk about it.
-Any project you are working on, big or small, would be more than welcome.
+Any project you are working on, big or small, new or old, would be more than welcome.

 Art brings joy and inspiration, thank you for sharing yours with us all <3